Pandacan

-Pandacan is a district in Manila, Philippines which is known in recent history for its former Pandacan oil depot which supplies the majority of oil exports in the country.
+Pandacan is a district in Manila, Philippines, which is known in recent history as the former site of the Pandacan Oil Depot which supplied the majority of oil exports in the country.

+Etymology

+Pandacan is a corrupted term derived from its older designation, Pandanan.
+The name is rooted in the word pandan (Pandanus amaryllifolius), referencing a tree that was once abundant in the area.

 Profile

-In 2000, Pandacan had a total population of close to 82,194.
-The original residents of the district are Tagalog migrants from the province of Bulacan.
+In 2020, Pandacan had a total population of 84,769.
+The original residents of the district were Tagalog migrants from the province of Bulacan.
 When the district grew and progressed as a manufacturing center for Manila, several ethnic groups from other parts of the country migrated into the district after the Second World War.

 The district is bounded to the north and northeast by the Pasig River, the Estero de Pandacan to the west and south and the district of Santa Ana to the southeast.

 Socioeconomically, the majority of the residents of Pandacan range from lower- to upper-middle class.
 Original residents are gainfully employed as blue-collar workers in the nearby factories and oil depots, while those in the service sector are generally employed in nearby Makati, the country's central business district.

 Pandacan was originally established as the industrial center for the city of Manila during the turn of the 20th century.
 Oil depots which service more than half of the fuel requirement of the country were established along the banks of the Pasig River in the district.